marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

                 SwiftUIView()
             }
         }
+## Point 3:

-  - I forgot to put a link to my screencast in my README so that is fixed now
+I forgot to put a link to my screencast in my README so that is fixed now

-  - I didn't get any further points of improvement.
+I didn't get any further points of improvement.